EchoStone1101/RustyBlogs/_posts/2023-09-14-Rust-Types.md

    - Rust
 ---

-Disclaimer: what I am about to describe is not necessarily limited to Rust in any way.
-I just happened to implemented it in Rust.
-Plus I happened to like Rust.
+**Disclaimer**: what I am about to describe is not necessarily limited to Rust in any way.
+I just happened to have implemented it in Rust.
+Plus I also happened to like Rust.

 Also, it is possible that this problem was solved long ago by other clever computer people, and I was just too impatient to dig for it.
 The truth is: I spent so long getting *my* solution to work, that now I am just proud of it.
 At least I get to be one of the "clever computer people" :)